pschuette22/AsyncState/README.md

 Run the script and templates will be installed locally.
 This may require an xcode restart.

-Once installed, create a ModeledViewController using the latest template:
+Once installed, create a ModeledViewController using the latest template.

-TODO: gif of template creation